riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-zoom-ai.md

 ## Conclusion

-Recording in-person meetings with Zoom.AI transforms standard conversations into documented, searchable, and summarized resources.
+Recording in-person meetings with Zoom AI transforms standard conversations into documented, searchable, and summarized resources.
 This bridges the gap between traditional note-taking and AI-powered documentation, ensuring important information isn't lost whether in medical, business, or educational contexts.